HTTP-RPC/Sierra/README.md

 <label name="label" foreground="#808080"/>
 ```

-Colors and fonts can also be referenced by name:
+Colors and fonts can also be specified by name.
+The name can refer to either a value provided by Swing's UI defaults or a value defined by `UILoader`:

 ```xml
 <label name="label" foreground="gray"/>